prodbyolek/ableton-rich-presence/README.txt

 ## Usage
 Make the installation process then run python script provided in zip!

-JUST LMK IF SOMETHING'S OF, IM A PRODUCER, NOT A CODING GEEK
+JUST LMK IF SOMETHING'S OFF, IM A PRODUCER, NOT A CODING GEEK